dimitritholen/feedmaker/PORTAINER.md

 2. In our updated configuration, we've:
    - Removed the nginx.conf mount to use the default one in the container
    - This avoids the need to create and maintain a custom nginx.conf file

+##### Error: "python: can't open file '/code/manage.py': [Errno 2] No such file or directory"

+This error occurs when the application code is not properly available in the container.
+To fix this:

+1. Make sure the application code is properly built into the Docker image
+2. In our updated configuration, we've:
+   - Removed the volume mount that was trying to mount the host directory to /code
+   - This allows the container to use the code that was built into the image during the build process
+   - We still mount the data and static directories for persistence

 You can run the `check_port.sh` script to identify what's using ports on your system: